tenev89/shop.demoqa.com/README.md

 DEFECT REPORTS

-Welcome to the bug reports repository for the website www.shopdemowa.com!
-This repository contains a collection of bug reports aimed at identifying and documenting issues with the www.shopdemowa.com website.
+Welcome to the defect reports repository for the website www.shopdemowa.com !
+This repository contains a collection of defect reports aimed at identifying and documenting issues.

 ABOUT

-This repository serves as a comprehensive collection of bug reports designed to highlight various issues encountered while using the www.shopdemowa.com website.
-Each bug report provides detailed information about the issue, including steps to reproduce, expected behavior, and actual behavior observed.# shop.demoqa.com-Bug-Reports
+This repository serves as a comprehensive collection of defect reports designed to highlight various issues encountered while using the website.
+Each bug report provides detailed information about the issue, including steps to reproduce, expected behavior, and actual behavior.

 All defect reports are located in "Issues".